 There are often shooting stars visible in the sky.
 The most prolific display comes in July/August – the Perseid Meteor Shower, which was magnificent in 2016.

 The Holy Spirit has been given to us to help us remember the scriptures, and the warnings for these last days.
 For our enemy is out to deceive everyone, even the “elect,” if that were possible.
 If a so-called “prophet’s” prophesies come to pass, that person is a true prophet, if not, we don’t need to fear, or respect what they have to say (Deuteronomy 18:22).
 Even what a tested prophet has to say should never be blindly trusted without measuring it against scripture and asking God for wisdom.
 If someone says Jesus is coming on a specific day, the scriptures say, “No man knows the day or the hour, the time or the season, not even the Son.”
 And why is this?
 Because if the owner of the house had known on what day the thief would break in and steal, he would have kept watch (Matthew 24:43).

-But God has instructed His children to watch and be prepared; He is coming as a thief to snatch us away.
-I believe God gave us , His children, plenty to help us be prepared and watching for Him, starting with studying the Jewish feasts.
+God has instructed His children to watch and be prepared; He has given us , His children, plenty to help us be prepared and watching for Him, starting with studying the Jewish feasts.